Discovery Prospects for a Minimal Dark Matter Model at Cosmic and Intensity Frontier Experiments: Experimental Tests

 The procedure outlined above leads to three regions in the $(m_\chi, \sigma_{\chi n}^{\mathrm{eff}})$ plane.
 We color these regions to distinguish three regimes: red regions are above the thermalization floor, the green ones are in the out-of-equilibrium freeze-out regime, and blue regions correspond to freeze-in.
 The results are shown in Fig.~\ref{fig:Beam_to_DD}.
 We also show the neutrino fog for several materials from Ref.~\cite{OHare:2021utq}, including that for CaWO$_4$, which we expect to be roughly representative of the neutrino fog for Al$_2$O$_3$ in the DM mass range where scattering on oxygen dominates the DM signal.

 As can be seen from Fig.~\ref{fig:TFFIcontours}, the sensitivity of any given beam dump experiment and LHCb extends to some minimum value of $\epsilon$.
-This minimum value of epsilon is substantially above the value that separates the freeze-in and freeze-out regimes.
+This minimum value of $\epsilon$ is substantially above the value that separates the freeze-in and freeze-out regimes.
 Thus at a specific value of $m_\chi$, there is a gap between the values of $\alpha_D$ attained in the freeze-in region and those attained in the freeze-out regimes.
 This gap accounts for the separations of the freeze-in regions from the other regions in Fig.~\ref{fig:Beam_to_DD} (most notable for LHCb).
 The gap visible within each freeze-in region comes from the $\rho$-window cut.\footnote{This gap is not visible in the out-of-equilibrium freeze-out region, since in this region the DD cross section and the DM relic abundance depend on different combinations of parameters.}

 Several comments for the three cosmological regimes are in order: \begin{itemize} \item The combination of direct and indirect detection constraints rule out the above-the-thermalization floor scenario for all experiments.
-The panel for the DUNE experiment does not show any regions above the thermalization floor, since the DUNE reach is completely below the thermalization floor for the considered masses, as seen in Fig.~\ref{fig:TFFIcontours}.
+As already seen in Fig.~\ref{fig:TFFIcontours}, the parameter space probed by DUNE, DarkQuest, and SHiP lies below the thermalization floor for the considered masses.
+Here we also see that in the parameter space probed by LHCb, direct detection constraints leave freeze-in as the only viable regime.

 \item At low DM masses, SHiP and DUNE can probe portions of the out-of-equilibrium regime that are not probed by DD.
 This is not the case for DarkQuest, once we exclude the regions where the dark photon mass is within 75 MeV of the $\rho$ mass, nor the case for LHCb.